Becker College Office of Financial Aid

 The MASSGrant is a grant assistance program funded by appropriations from the Massachusetts legislature.
 The MASSGrant program provides need-based financial assistance to full-time undergraduate students who reside in Massachusetts.
 All eligibility requirements are listed on www.osfa.mass.edu.

 Becker College Office of Admissions and Office of Financial Aid work together to offer merit scholarships based on, but not limited to, GPA and SAT scores.
 Students are reviewed for merit scholarships at time of acceptance.
+Merit scholarships are based on full time enrollment (12 credits/term) and are renewable as long as the student is making Satisfactory Academic Progress.
 Please note that study abroad students will not receive their merit aid for the time that they are not at Becker College.

 Once you complete your FAFSA, awards through this federal program are based on financial need.
 Need is determined by the federal need calculation formula as well as student enrollment status.